pszklarska/flutter_animations_workshop/step_07/instructions.md

 ),
 ```

-Now, when you run the app you can see that the Container's animation starts
+Now, when you run the app, and have a very good eye, you can see that the
-slowly, speeds up and ends quickly.
+Container's animation starts slowly, speeds up and ends quickly.

+Feel free to check out other curves for different animation effects!